-- All transgender and non-gender conforming students are able to declare a preferred gender at any registration.
+- All transgender and non-binary students are able to declare their gender at any time during registration.

-- The declaration process begins in the Registrar’s Office by declaring gender and preferred pronouns.
+- The declaration process begins in the Registrar’s Office by declaring your gender and pronouns.

 - The Registrar’s Office will notify a student’s faculty of any name or pronoun changes.